-Just a thought: Help us in our building fund drive; send all financial gifts to our mailing address or through our GIVELIFY app.
-Thank you in advance in the love of Jesus Christ, for your giving means so much, Amen.
+Just a thought: To support our building fund drive; send all financial gifts to our mailing address or through our GIVELIFY.
+Thank you in advance, loving Jesus Christ, for your giving means so much, Amen.

 "God is bringing us together!"
 (Romans 8:31).

 "Encourage faith; teach Christ love, willfully bring others together, for His Kingdom purpose."